Monchique - Portugal holiday guide

 Parque da Mina

-Zbigniew Rutkowski
+Zbigniew Rutkowski CC BY-SA

-Just to the south of Monchique is the a small theme park created on the site of a disused mineral-ore mine, the Parque da Minha.
+Just to the south of Monchique is the a small theme park created on the site of a disused mineral-ore mine, the Parque da Mina.
 As well as being able to explore the old mine workings the park features a restored manor house, traditional distillery, mini farm and a series of nature trails through the woodlands.